 Danco Island in Antarctica

 Around a mile in length, the relatively small island was the site of the British research station ‘O’ in the 1950s.
-Presently, this fascinating island is populated by Gentoo Penguins and a variety of seabirds.
+Presently, this fascinating island is populated by Gentoo penguins and a variety of seabirds.

 The island was named after Emile Danco, a lieutenant in the Belgian artillery as well as a geophysicist.
 He participated in the Belgian Antarctic Expedition (1897–1899), led by Adrien de Gerlache and passed away after falling seriously ill.